benchmark-urbanism/cityseer-api/docs/src/pages/guide.md

 # Guide

-## Motivation

-The overarching motivation for developing the `cityseer` package is to quantify urban characteristics in a manner that is as sensitive as possible to local particularities and variations.
-The methods implemented in the package are designed to work well for localised urban analysis at the pedestrian scale, meaning for observations that are tailored towards pedestrian walking tolerances in the range of 50m to 800m and infrequently exceeding 2,000m.
-It can, furthermore, be beneficial to add spatial impedances to the methods, thus making these measures particularly sensitive to spatial nuances.
-These approaches aim for sufficient precision to be pertinent to the day-to-day decisions made by architects and urban designers, thus reflecting potentially varied outcomes in response to differently planned scenarios.

 `cityseer` is developed from the ground-up to address a particular range of issues that are prevalent in pedestrian-scale urban analysis:

 - It uses localised forms of network analysis (as opposed to global forms of analysis) based on network methods applied over the graph through a 'moving-window' methodology.
 The graph is isolated at the specified distance thresholds for a selected node, and the process subsequently repeats for every other node in the network.
 These thresholds are conventionally based on either crow-flies euclidean distances or actual network distances (@Cooper2015): `cityseer` takes the position that network distances are more representative when working at smaller pedestrian distance thresholds, especially when applied to land-use accessibilities and mixed-use calculations;